Hwangudan: Recent history

 After the liberation of Korea in 1945, Hwanggungu was largely forgotten about, and is still relatively unknown today.
 In 1960, the main gate to Hwangudan was removed to make way for a Josun Hotel construction project, and placed near another hotel in Ui-dong.
 It was largely forgotten about there, until it was later discovered that it once belonged to Hwangudan and moved back to its original spot in 2007.
 Hwangudan was designated South Korea's Historic Site No. 157 on July 15, 1967.

 The site has gone by a number of other names over time, including Wongudan, Jecheondan and Wondan.
 However, since 2005, the government-preferred name for the shrine has been Hwangudan.

 Hwangudan was repaired from 2015 to 2017.
 Entrance into Hwangudan by tourists used to be allowed, but is now prohibited as of 2018.

 In 2017, a reenactment of Gojong's coronation ceremony was held on its 120th anniversary in Deoksugung and Seoul Plaza.
 The coronation site was recreated in a different location for the ceremony.
-As a symbolic gesture, civilians were invited to audition for various roles in the ceremony, and were selected to play officials, guards, palanquin bearers, and the royal family.
+As a symbolic gesture, civilians were invited to audition for various roles in the ceremony, and were selected to play officials, guards, palanquin bearers, and the imperial family.